-On Wednesday evening I wandered around the corner from my apartment in the Latin Quarter to attend an event put on by The Abbey Bookshop on rue de la Parcheminerie.
-The event that evening was a talk given by Michael Katakis, the Manager of Ernest Hemingway’s Literary Estate.
+On Wednesday evening, I wandered around the corner from my Latin Quarter apartment to attend an event put on by The Abbey Bookshop on rue de la Parcheminerie: a talk given by Michael Katakis, the Manager of Ernest Hemingway’s Literary Estate.
 A talk in Paris by Hemingway’s estate manager?
 What could be better?

 Katakis has just published the book “Ernest Hemingway: Artifacts From A Life” which he spent two and a half years researching, and two more writing.
 The research for the book included sifting through every single piece of paper in the Hemingway archives at the John F. Kennedy Library in Boston, something no individual has ever done before.
 The book includes over 400 photographs and letters to and from Hemingway that explore who he really was, and help to debunk all the many myths that surround this storied persona.

 Katakis is a fantastic public speaker and brings an exciting passion to the subject of Hemingway.
 He seems to have an endless working knowledge of the writer, his family, his writing process and legacy.
 He led the talk by reading portions of the book, opening it up to questions, and then reading more.
 Afterwards, he signed books at the store and spent actual time speaking with each person and taking a genuine interest in the audience.